Skip to main content

 • geospatial raster data with rioxarray

-• data visualization with folium, matplotlib, and geoviews.
+• data visualization with OpenStreetMap, matplotlib, and geoviews.

 All trainings will be available as both 1) live online workshops and 2) materials for self-paced learning.
 Building on participation in the short course, we will establish an ongoing open community forum, help desk, and office hours to support continued learning and capacity-building.